ksugawar/rpi-co2/INSTALL.md

 14. Open a web browser, connect to http://192.168.0.130:3001, and configure a dashboard.

 ## TO-DOs
+* ~Generate a systemd unit file to make this a service~
+* Generate a quadlet file for the pod/containers
 * Put together an ansible playbook to automate all of the above (except the OS installation, of course)
-* Write a systemd unit file to make this a service